bytefish/facerec/README.markdown

 #### Getting the data right

 We aren't doing a toy example, so you'll need some image data.
 For sake of simplicity I have assumed, that the images (the faces, persons you want to recognize) are given in folders.
-So imagine I have a folder (a dataset) images, with the subfolders person1, person2 and so on:
+So imagine I have a folder `images` (the dataset!), with the subfolders person1, person2 and so on:

 ```
 philipp@mango:~/facerec/data/images$ tree -L 2 | head -n 20